ianbar20/solace-candidate-assignment-main-ian-b/DISCUSSION.md

 Eventually proper routing would be nice too, at the moment this is just a single page app and it could likely grow.
 Even right now, a unique URL when viewing the advocate detail page could be nice if the patient wants to save the URL for later.

+Query parameters for the search paramters would be awesome as well, so patients can bookmark a specific search.

 I also experience a hydration error, I spent some time hunting it down but have not found a solution yet.
 In the future I would fix this.

 A CI/CD pipeline and git hooks would help make code changes more consistent, and have them deploy continuously.